irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Template/Generating_AI_Content-Advanced_Organizer.md

  **Action:** Generate Content Using AI.

  **Conditions:**
-Given an environment that allows the students to engage one another and the cadre openly, handouts, research capabilities, and AI content generation tools.
+Given an environment that allows the students to engage one another and the cadre openly, handouts, research capabilities, and Synthetic Content generation tools.

  **Standards:**
 Successfully create AI-generated content that meets specified quality standards and is relevant to the given prompts.